^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-1. supranuclear damage (central paralysis of the facial nerve);
+1. supranuclear lesions (central facial nerve paralysis);

-8. nerve damage distal to foramen stylomastoideum.
+8. damage to the nerve distal to the foramen stylomastoideum.

-Causes of the one-sided weakness of facial muscles
+Causes unilateral weakness of the facial muscles

-4. Metabolic disorders (diabetes, hypothyroidism, uremia, porphyria).
+4. Metabolic disorders (diabetes mellitus, hypothyroidism, uremia, porphyria).

 5. Diseases of the middle ear.

-6. Post-vaccinal neuropathy of the nerve VII.
+6. Post-vaccination neuropathy of the VII nerve.

-8. Craniocerebral injury.
+8. Traumatic brain injury.

 9. Tumors (benign and malignant) of the nerve trunk.